Justintime50/dots/README.md

 **Dots Shell Initialization Message**

 If you would like to disable the Dots message on shell start, simply set the `DOTS_DISABLE_INIT_MESSAGE` env var in your shell profile.
+If you have recently disabled the init message, you may need to install/source your Dotfiles twice before the setting takes effect.

 ## Configuration